HTML exercise (due May 17)

 - Validate the page using the HTML Validator (W3C) to find any errors or potential problems in your markup.

-- Please upload your file to your SFU filespace and submit the URL to the Canvas assignment.
+- Please submit your HTML file directly to the Canvas assignment.

 - HTML5 Doctor: Explains different HTML elements and the semantic use of them (includes code snippets).